 Pet Passport Switzerland

-Regulations for taking a pet dog or cat to Switzerland
+Regulations for taking a pet dog, cat or ferret to Switzerland

 Switzerland does not quarantine healthy pets who meet the following requirements:

-- Your pet must be microchipped with a 15 digit ISO pet microchip.
+- Your dog, cat or ferret must be microchipped with a 15 digit ISO pet microchip.
 If your pet's microchip is not ISO 11784 compliant, you can bring your own microchip scanner.

-- Within 10 days of travel, a USDA (or CFIA) accredited veterinarian must then complete a Vaccination Certificate for Visiting Switzerland for endorsement by the USDA or CFIA if traveling from the United States or Canada.
+- If your pet is entering Switzerland from either a rabies-controlled country** or a country with a high risk of rabies,*** within 10 days of travel, a USDA (or CFIA) accredited veterinarian must then complete a Vaccination Certificate for Visiting Switzerland for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 If you are not traveling from either of these countries, endorsement is not required unless your country mandates it.
 Endorsement is not required if traveling from another EU country or Norway.

-- Cats and dogs from rabies free countries that forbid rabies
+- Cats and dogs from countries that forbid rabies

 vaccinations (Australia and New Zealand).

-- Puppies and kittens up to five months of age from European countries (except Turkey and the States of the former Soviet Union) or from the United States, Canada, Australia and New Zealand.
+- Puppies and kittens up to five months of age from other EU countries (except Turkey and the States of the former Soviet Union) or from the United States, Canada, Australia and New Zealand.

 Pet Passport for visiting Switzerland